Section I: Is your event within the Sector Long Island Sound Captain of the Port (COTP) Zone outlined in 33 CFR 3.05-35?

 If you have answered "YES" to any of these questions your event may require a permit, submit an application to this office for determination.
 Please proceed to the next section to find out about deadlines, time requirements, and submission procedures.

-Section III: How do I submit an application? ***NEW PROCEDURES...PLEASE READ!*** (2018)
+Section III: How do I submit an application? ***NEW PROCEDURES...PLEASE READ!*** (as of 2018)

 The preferred method for submitting an application is through Homeport: https://homeport.uscg.mil/Pages/MarineEventFormSubmission.aspx.